SunnyCow/student-list/README.md

 # student-list
-This is a simple CRUD application
+Ungoing project for a simple CRUD application with routing and sessions.